BadAtUserName/reading-notes/class-01.md

+### Reading questions follow by reading notes

+Why HTML/CSS/JS/ is important.
+It seems like the start of really making anything that is even a little bit interesting.
+It is the crawling you need to do before the walking.

+1. A poem about HTTP
    http hypertext protocol does enthrall like a little phone call.
 To start it all out your computer says with a shout “Dear sever please fetch me the data this human wants to zoom in on” and the server replies “200 ok” even if you are on Broadway which is such a cliché.
 Sending packets with the speed of a cannonball.
 Packets are small as they travel the tubes and create little cubes; displayed for you on your screen what a scene.

-Describe how HTML, CSS, and JS files are “parsed” in the browser.
+2. Describe how HTML, CSS, and JS files are “parsed” in the browser.
 Html and css are the first things the browser will render from top to bottom.
 Javascript follow second which is why we should not put a <script></script> tag in the middle of the doc unless you use defer which means the browser will run all html-css first then come back to javascript.
 Or you can just place it at the bottom before closing body tag

 3.How can you find images to add to a Website?